shyamabhuvanendran/VirtualRuler_CV/README.md

 Re-project these vertices to camera coordinate system using inverse intrinsic matrix and multiply with the determined Z. Use distance formula to calculate the real object dimensions.
-The Reference Object Method could determine the object dimensions with high accuracy (99% to 100%) for objects lying on the same X-Y plane as the reference object.
+The Reference Object Method could determine the object dimensions with high accuracy (98%) for objects lying on the same X-Y plane as the reference object.
 The accuracy drops as the object distance from the reference object increases along the Z-axis.
 The Stereo Vision Method, on the other hand, could determine the Z accurately but the accuracy of the determined dimensions dropped in the cases where the